The Dangers of Antibiotic Misuse for Dogs

-Threats include drug-resistant super bugs and loss of natural protectors.
+Threats from antibiotic overuse include drug-resistant “super bugs” and loss of natural protectors.

 I’ve been fortunate enough to have lived through an era of one of medicine’s most dramatic miracles.
 Unfortunately, I may also live long enough to witness the miracle come full circle.
 Unless we get a firm grip on the two-headed monster of antibiotics, I’m scared we may be in for a self-induced era of monstrously killer “bugs,” powerful infectious agents that will actually be able to feast on any of the manmade antibiotics we toss their way.